nicolassturmel/media-network-manager-cloud/ADVANCED.md

 When you really like or use MNMS, those features might help you get further.

+## Snapshots

+You can snapshot your network to have MNMS check for differences.
+It will check:
+- IPs
+- Switch connection interface
+- Interface bandwidth in use, alerting if variation in greater than 20%

+To make a snapshot, just click the ```+``` button in the top right, then select the snapshot in the selection box.

+If a node is ```missing```, ```new```, or has been ```modified``` when compared to the snapshot, it will go first in the node list with a significant tag.

+### limitations

+User can not delete a snapshot (yet)
+App does not check for services, MAC address or VLANs.
+When creating a new snapshot, return to the ```no snapshot``` selection to avoid bringing missing devices to your new snapshot, unless you want to.

 ## Static devices (declaring devices)

 in the ```mission-control``` subdir you can create pseudo devices that will help MNMS get back on its feet.
 For that, create ```devices.json``` which  contains an array of objects.
 Those object have three fields: